 No key caching.
 For ephemeral Diffie-Hellman keyexchange in TLS it is common for servers to cache a key pair for a short time to increase performance.
 For example, according to [26], Microsoft's SChannel library caches ephemeral keys for 2 hours.
-We remark that for the lattice-based key exchange described in [80], for the key exchange described in [22], and also for the key exchange described in this paper, such short-term caching would be disastrous for security.
+We remark that for the lattice-based key exchange described in [22,34,35,81], and also for the key exchange described in this paper, such short-term caching would be disastrous for security.
 Indeed, it is crucial that both parties use fresh secrets for each instantiation (thus the performance of the noise sampling is crucial).
-As short-term key caching typically happens on higher layers of TLS libraries than the key-exchange implementation itself, we stress that particular care needs to be taken to eliminate such caching when switching from ephemeral (elliptic-curve) Diffie-Hellman key exchange to post-quantum lattice-based key exchange.
-This issue is discussed in more detail in [36].
+As short-term key caching typically happens on higher layers of TLS libraries than the key-exchange implementation itself, we stress that particular care needs to be taken to eliminate such caching when switching from ephemeral (ellipticcurve) Diffie-Hellman key exchange to post-quantum lattice-based key exchange.
+This issue is discussed in more detail in [37].

-One could enable key caching with a transformation from the CPA-secure key exchange to a CCA-secure key exchange as outlined by Peikert in [80, Section 5].
+One could enable key caching with a transformation from the CPA-secure key exchange to a CCA-secure key exchange as outlined by Peikert in [81, Section 5].
 Note that such a transform would furthermore require changes to the noise distribution to obtain a failure probability that is negligible in the cryptographic sense.